LuminosoInsight/pack64/README.markdown

 License
 =======

-(c) 2012 Luminoso, LLC. pack64 is released as free software under the MIT license.
+(c) 2012-2013 Luminoso Technologies. pack64 is released as free software under the MIT license.
 See LICENSE for the terms of the MIT license (there aren't many).